 graphicinfo.com Listed by dragonforce Ransomware Group

 On April 14, 2026, Graphic Information Systems Inc. of Cincinnati, Ohio, appeared on the leak site of the dragonforce ransomware group.
-The company, which produces barcode labels, warehouse signage, promotional apparel and custom identification products, had internal files exfiltrated during a ransomware attack.
+The company, which produces barcode labels, warehouse signage, promotional apparel and custom identification products, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of people whose information was exposed remains unknown.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to internal systems and removed files before encrypting data.
 The leak site post appeared on April 14, 2026.
 No confirmed list of specific data types such as customer names, payment details or employee records has been published, but the files are described simply as internal company documents.
 Graphic Information Systems has not released a public statement detailing the volume or exact nature of the stolen information.